 A number of research projects were completed during the year.
 These dealt with major themes in the functioning of provinces and municipalities in South Africa.
-Examples are the impact of the courts on the system of multilevel government; the withering away of politically salient territorial cleavages and the emergence of 'watermark' ethnic federalism; and the quest for unity in South Africa.
+Examples are the impact of the courts on the system of multilevel government; the withering away of politically salient territorial cleavages; the emergence of 'watermark' ethnic federalism; and the quest for unity in South Africa.

-As far as applied research is concerned, two events dominated the year: the 20th anniversary of the 1996 Constitution, and the local government elections of August 2016, with the latter bringing about a profound shift in political alignments.
+As far as applied research is concerned, two events dominated the year: the 20th anniversary of the 1996 Constitution, and the local government elections of August 2016, which brought about a profound shift in political alignments.